Wordcel/wordcel-oss-dapp-ui/README.md

 1. **Click the 'Deploy with Vercel' Button**

    This will take you to the Vercel platform where you can set up your project.
-You'll be prompted to provide values for environment variables such as DATABASE_URL, NEXT_PUBLIC_ADMIN_PUBLIC_KEY, etc.
+You'll be prompted to provide values for environment variables such as POSTGRES_URL, NEXT_PUBLIC_ADMIN_PUBLIC_KEY, etc.

 2. **Override the Build Command**